-Andr-s Manuel L-pez Obrador Fast Facts
+Andrés Manuel López Obrador Fast Facts

-Here is a look at the life of Andr-s Manuel L-pez Obrador, president-elect of Mexico.
+Here is a look at the life of Andrés Manuel López Obrador, president-elect of Mexico.
 He will formally take power on December 1, 2018, for a six-year term.

 Personal: